-Clustering is a process in which events from raw data are analyzed across a number of parameters and then assigned into groups (i.e. "clusters").
-A cluster is a bin for collecting events that are similar to each other based on the overall properties of each event in the data.
+Clustering is a statistical process in which events or observations from raw data are analyzed across a number of parameters and then assigned into groups called "clusters".
 One use case of clustering might be to take 100,000 events and assign them into 50 clusters.
 After the clustering, each one of those 100,000 events will belong to a cluster, and thus have an identifier of which cluster it belongs to.
 The identifiers will be numbers between 1 and 50.
 Consider this example SPADE tree with 50 nodes:

 (a spade tree with 50 nodes)